yaukuen/Group3/README.txt

 Degree - Show all of the students with selected degree and then sort their name in alphabetical order.
 Internship - Show all of the students with an internship and then sort their name in alphabetical order.
 Job - Show all of the students with a job and then sort their name in alphabetical order.
+In the "Generates outputs" tab, the users can't edit the student's data.
+If they want to modify the student's data, they have to do that in the "Add or Update student's Employment Information" tab.
 You can also view and delete student request in the "View Student Request" tab.
 You can press the "Log Out" tab and then press the "Log Out" button to log out from the program.

 Advisor:
 When you are logged in as an advisor, only "Add or Update Student's Data", "Add or Update Student's Employment Information", "View Student Request", and "Log Out" tabs are available.
 To search for a student, you can press the "Student Search" button and then enter the search keyword.
 You can also add a student using the "Add Student" button.
 You can also add or update student's employment information.
 Press the "Student Employment Search" to search an employment.
 You can enter any search key, from name, company, position, skill used, and the type of employment.
 You can also add a student employment information to the list.
 Press the "Add Student Employment" button.
 First you have to choose a student and then you have to enter all of the required fields.
 You can also view and delete student request in the "View Student Request" tab.
 You can press the "Log Out" tab and then press the "Log Out" button to log out from the program.